-- 1. Directive 96/9/EC is amended as follows: - (a) In Article 6(2), point (b) is replaced by the following: - "(b) where there is use for the sole purpose of illustration for teaching or scientific research, as long as the source is indicated and to the extent justified by the non-commercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Articles 3 and 4 of Directive [this Directive];" - (b) In Article 9, point (b) is replaced by the following: - "(b) in the case of extraction for the purposes of illustration for teaching or scientific research, as long as the source is indicated and to the extent justified by the noncommercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Articles 3 and 4 of Directive [this Directive];" - 2.
-Directive 2001/29/EC is amended as follows: - (a) In Article 5(2), point (c) is replaced by the following: - "(c) in respect of specific acts of reproduction made by publicly accessible libraries, educational establishments or museums, or by archives, which are not for direct or indirect economic or commercial advantage, without prejudice to the exception provided for in Article 5 of Directive [this Directive];" - (b) In Article 5(3), point (a) is replaced by the following: - "(a) use for the sole purpose of illustration for teaching or scientific research, as long as the source, including the author's name, is indicated, unless this turns out to be impossible and to the extent justified by the non-commercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Articles 3 and 4 of Directive [this Directive];"
+- 1. Directive 96/9/EC is amended as follows: - (a) In Article 6(2), point (b) is replaced by the following:

+"(b) where there is use for the sole purpose of illustration for teaching or scientific research, as long as the source is indicated and to the extent justified by the noncommercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Directive [this Directive];"

+(b) In Article 9, point (b) is replaced by the following:

+"(b) in the case of extraction for the purposes of illustration for teaching or scientific research, as long as the source is indicated and to the extent justified by the noncommercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Directive [this Directive];"

+- 2. Directive 2001/29/EC is amended as follows: - (a) In Article 5(2), point (c) is replaced by the following:

+"(c) in respect of specific acts of reproduction made by publicly accessible libraries, educational establishments or museums, or by archives, which are not for direct or indirect economic or commercial advantage, without prejudice to the exception provided for in Directive [this Directive];" (b) In Article 5(3), point (a) is replaced by the following:

+"(a) use for the sole purpose of illustration for teaching or scientific research, as long as the source, including the author's name, is indicated, unless this turns out to be impossible and to the extent justified by the non-commercial purpose to be achieved, without prejudice to the exceptions and the limitation provided for in Directive [this Directive];"

-- (c) In Article 12(4), the following points are added: - "(e) to examine the impact of the transposition of Directive [this Directive] on the functioning of the internal market and to highlight any transposition difficulties; - (f) to facilitate the exchange of information on the relevant developments in legislation and case law as well as on the practical application of the measures taken by Member States to implement Directive [this Directive]; - (g) to discuss any other questions arising from the application of Directive [this Directive]."
+(c) In Article 12(4), the following points are added:

+"(e) to examine the impact of the transposition of Directive [this Directive] on the functioning of the internal market and to highlight any transposition difficulties;

+(f) to facilitate the exchange of information on the relevant developments in legislation and case law as well as on the practical application of the measures taken by Member States to implement Directive [this Directive];

+(g) to discuss any other questions arising from the application of Directive [this Directive]."